adhakimi/adhakimi.github.io/content/publication/meinecke-explorative-visual-analysis-2022/index.md

   and their lyrics can be analyzed using an explorative visualization system applying multiple visualization methods to support domain-specific tasks.
 tags:
-- /unread
+- Information Visualization
-- information visualization
+- Visual Exploration
-- intertextuality
+- Visual Text Analysis
-- text reuse
-- visual exploration
-- visual text analysis
 ---